darinpeetz/HPC_Training/lessons/UWM/Mortimer.md

 crays@login.mortimer.hpc.uwm.edu's password:
 ```

-The machine will ask you for a password in response; enter the associated password and press `Return`.
+The machine will ask you for a password in response; enter the associated password (your AD password in this case) and press `Return`.
 Additionally, sometimes the machine will ask you a question about [RSA security](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) which you can answer `yes` to; this should only happen once on a given machine.

 You should now be logged in.
 What this means is that commands you enter into this shell are interpreted not by your home machine, but by the remote cluster's login nodes.

 > If you are having difficulty with the password after a couple of tries, please contact [research-computing@uwm.edu](mailto:research-computing@uwm.edu).
-Note that after 3 failed login attempts, your IP address may be blocked from further login attempts as part of a security protocol.
+Note that after repeated failed login attempts, your IP address may be blocked from further login attempts as part of a security protocol.
 Contact [research-computing@uwm.edu](mailto:research-computing@uwm.edu) to have the block removed.

 ### First Look Around